2 pilots among 7 killed in B-17 crash in Connecticut

 One patient injured in the crash remained at Hartford Hospital, officials said.

-An airman with the Connecticut National Guard who was aboard a B-17 bomber that crashed at an airport helped other passengers escape the flames by using his fire-resistant gloves to open a hatch, officials said Thursday.
+An airman with the Connecticut National Guard who was aboard the B-17 bomber helped other passengers escape the flames by using his fire-resistant gloves to open a hatch, officials said Thursday.

 The airman has training in handling emergencies on aircraft and had brought his military-issued gloves on the flight, according to the Guard.
 The airman was treated at a hospital and has been recovering at home.
 His name was not released.